bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 slots, or compose the plots into a Bokeh layout such as a row, column, or grid.

-Complete runnable projects for React with Vite or Next.js, Vue, Svelte, Angular, Web Components, vanilla Vite/Webpack/Rspack, and Node.js server-side rendering are in :bokeh-tree:`bokehjs/examples/frameworks`.
+Complete runnable projects for React with Vite or Next.js, Vue, Svelte, Web Components, vanilla Vite/Webpack/Rspack, and Node.js server-side rendering are in :bokeh-tree:`bokehjs/examples/frameworks`.
 They are kept deliberately small for reuse in documentation and are continuously built from packed npm artifacts in BokehJS CI.